 Although Bangladesh has witnessed significant economic growth and socio-economic development over the past decade, the growth has not been geographically uniform.
 Hard-to-reach areas, such as the waterlogged haor basins in eastern/north-eastern Bangladesh, have had high levels of poverty and are significantly lagging in social indicators such as schooling, healthcare, women empowerment, etc., compared to easy-to-access areas with similar demographics.
 To alleviate the above-mentioned problems associated with hard-to-reach areas, BRAC has been running both Integrated Development Programmes (IDP) and Non-Integrated Development Programmes (Non-IDP) in haor areas of Sylhet and Mymensingh.

 The analyses from the Impact Study were used to conduct a robust Cost-Benefit Analysis of selected IDP and Non-IDP Programme components.
-The Cost Benefit Analysis calculations incorporated the positive and negative externalities associated with each intervention.
+The Cost-Benefit Analysis calculations incorporated the positive and negative externalities associated with each intervention.
 The Cost of each IDP and Non-IDP Intervention was calculated as the summation of cost to BRAC and the cost to the beneficiary.
-In all cases, the cost to the beneficiary was the opportunity cost of attending the programme.
-The benefits of each programme component were calculated often as additional income or savings that has resulted from being part of the programme.
-The ratio of Benefits to Cost demonstrated the benefit of each unit of investment in a programme and is an indicator of cost-effectiveness of the programme.
+In all cases, the cost to the beneficiary was the opportunity cost of attending the program.
+The benefits of each program component were calculated often as additional income or savings that have resulted from being part of the program.
+The ratio of Benefits to Cost demonstrated the benefit of each unit of investment in a program and is an indicator of the cost-effectiveness of the program.